Shrest7/HabitTracker/README.md

 - .NET Framework 4.7.2.
 - EFCore.

-## Requirements & Usage
+## Requirements
 HabitTracker requires SQL Server installed (2016 or newer).

+## Usage
+- clone the repository
-First clone the repository, then in the Solution Explorer, right click on the solution and choose Restore NuGet Packages.
+- in the Solution Explorer, right click on the solution and choose Restore NuGet Packages.
-The last step is to close and reopen the solution.
+- close and reopen the solution.

 ## About